 - The Schools procedure is to contact our Director of Research.

-- The School’s contact is: Professor Neil McKeown - Director of Research
+- The School's contact is: Dr Julien Michel - Director of Research (strategy)

 - UK Research Integrity Office's Code of Practice for Research